 On July 2, 2018, the University obtained a loan from LCEF in the amount of \$6,750,000.
 The loan matures on July 2, 2038.
 The loan carries an initial interest rate of 3.375%, to be adjusted on the 2018 LCEF Interest Reset Dates.
 Monthly payments of \$38,715 (principal and interest, combined), to be adjusted on the 2018 LCEF Interest Reset Dates, are required to be made, with a balloon payment of all remaining amounts due on the maturity date.
-This loan requires a security interest in the investments held by the University, and a security interest both in the campus property and in the one residential property owned by the University.
-Interest expense on this loan reported in the consolidated statements of activities for the year ended June 30, 2021 and 2020, was \$207,348 and \$215,873, respectively.
+This loan requires a security interest in the investments held by the University, and a security interest both in the campus property and in one residential property owned by the University.
+Interest expense on this loan reported in the consolidated statements of activities for the year ended June 30, 2022 and 2021, was \$198,531 and \$207,348, respectively.